myemural/C-Examples/README.md

 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1026">A1026 : While Örneği 1</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1027">A1027 : While Örneği 2</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1028">A1028 : While Örneği 3</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1029">A1029 : Sonsuz Döngü</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1030">A1030 : Do...While Döngüsü</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1031">A1031 : Bir Sayının Rakamları Toplamı</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1032">A1032 : İki Matrisin Toplamı ve Farkı</a>

 # Orta Seviye Örnekler
 -